klix-app/klix-developer-documentation-website/docs/security.md

 # Security

 Every data modification request sent by merchant to Klix and every Klix widget order parameters should be signed by merchant private key and validated on Klix side by merchant public key.
-It is important to use asymmetric cryptography algorithm to have non-disputable transactions in e-commerce.

 ## Transport-Level Security

 All communication is going via HTTPS TLS 1.2 protocol.
-Klix is using trusted certificates from  a well-known certificate authority.

-## API Key

-The very first level of Merchant API security is a shared API key.
-API key is generated for Merchant user and should be sent in HTTP header with every request.
-It allows identifying that requests are coming from legit user.

-Name of the HTTP header to be used for submitting API Key is '_X-KLIX-Api-Key_'.

 ## Certificates